northstowekarate/northstowekarate.github.io/index.md

   <div class="col-md-4">
     <div class="card h-100 shadow-sm">
       <div class="card-body">
-        <p class="card-text">“The convenient location at The Cabin and the affordable cost have made it easy for us to commit.
+        <p class="card-text">“The convenient location at The Unity Centre and the affordable cost have made it easy for us to commit.
 Simon organises everything so well, and his emails are always helpful.
 We’re really happy to be learning a new skill and getting fitter together.”</p>
         <p class="text-muted small mb-0">- Parent</p>
       </div>
     </div>